RepoDynamics/PyPackIT/docs/website/.source_draft/intro/background/index.md

 ## Python Programming Language

 The choice of programming language greatly influences software adoption and sustainability \cite{RolesOfCodeInCSE}.
 For scientific software, the language should be fast, stable, predictable, versatile, user-friendly, and well-known \cite{SoftDevEnvForSciSoft, PythonEcosystemSciComp}.
 While low-level languages like C and Fortran dominate legacy high-performance computing (HPC) due to their speed and hardware integration \cite{SoftEngForCompSci, UnderstandingHPCCommunity, SciCompGridlock}, they fall short in addressing the diverse needs of modern research software \cite{PythonEcosystemSciComp}.
 Additionally, their complexity can obstruct software extension and maintenance \cite{SoftEngForCompSci, SciCompGridlock}.
 Therefore, higher-level languages are advised to improve development, collaboration, and productivity \cite{SoftEngForCompSci, BestPracticesForSciComp}.
 Over the past decade, Python has emerged as the leading programming language for research software development \cite{SurveySEPracticesInScience2, AnalyzingGitHubRepoOfPapers, DevOpsInSciSysDev}, widely adopted by major organizations such as CERN \cite{IntroducingPythonAtCERN, PythonAtCERN} and NASA \cite{PythonAtNASA}, and instrumental in key scientific achievements \cite{PythonScientificSuccessStories}, including the discovery of gravitational waves \cite{GravWaveDiscovery} and black hole imaging \cite{BlackHoleImage}.
 Python is now the most recommended language for scientific computing due to its simplicity, versatility, and extensive ecosystem \cite{PythonBatteriesIncluded, PythonForSciComp, PythonForSciAndEng, PythonJupyterEcosystem, SciCompWithPythonOnHPC, PythonEcosystemSciComp, WhatMakesPythonFirstChoice}, which provides performance-optimized libraries for array programming \cite{NumPy}, fundamental algorithms \cite{SciPy}, data analysis \cite{pandas}, machine learning \cite{PyTorch, Top5MLLibPython, ScikitLearn}, image processing \cite{scikitImage}, visualization \cite{Matplotlib, Mayavi}, interactive distributed computing \cite{IPython, Jupyter, Jupyter2}, parallel programming \cite{DaskAndNumba, DaskApplications}, and domain-specific scientific applications \cite{Astropy, SunPy, Pangeo, MDAnalysis, Biopython, NIPY}.
 Python can readily handle complex tasks such as web integration and visualization, which are hard to address in low-level languages \cite{PythonEcosystemSciComp}, while bridging the performance gap via optimized compilers \cite{Cython, Numba, Pythran}, GPU run-time code generators \cite{PyCUDA}, and APIs for integrating low-level languages \cite{PythonForSciComp, PythonEcosystemSciComp}.
 This adaptability enables rapid prototyping of complex applications, allowing researchers to quickly evaluate various scientific models and efficiently optimize the best solution \cite{BestPracticesForSciComp}.
 The recent advancements in parallel distributed computing with Python \cite{SciCompWithPythonOnHPC, ParallelDistCompUsingPython, ScientistsGuideToCloudComputing, DemystPythonPackageWithCondaEnvMod, PythonAcceleratorsForHPC} and Jupyter \cite{DistWorkflowsWithJupyter} has even motivated large HPC communities to shift toward Python \cite{SoftEngForCompSci, InteractiveSupercomputingWithJupyter}.

 Therefore, PyPackIT is specialized in the production of research software in Python, and provides a complete infrastructure and development environment using the latest tools and standards in its ecosystem.

-## FAIR Research Software

-Research software is a valuable asset that can be readily reused as a building block in numerous computational studies.
-As software is complex and intangible in nature \cite{MythicalManMonth}, such studies cannot be replicated, verified, or built upon without full access to the underlying source code, input data, and parameters \cite{ReprodResearchInCompSci, AccessibleReproducibleResearch, BarelySufficientPracticesInSciComp, ShiningLight, PublishYourCode, CaseForOpenCompProg}.
-Despite this, research software has been rarely published \cite{BridgingTheChasm, CaseForOpenCompProg, 4SimpleRecs, PublishYourCode, CompSciError}, leading to controversies \cite{InfluentialPandemicSimulation} and retractions \cite{RetractionCOVID}, preventing software reuse \cite{SurveySEPracticesInScience, SciSoftwareAccuracy}, and forcing scientists to re-implement computational workflows from scratch in each new project \cite{ProblemsOfEndUserDevs, BetterSoftwareBetterResearch}, which is an error-prone process yielding low-quality results \cite{SurveySEPracticesInScience2, SoftEngForCompSci}.
-In response, widespread appeals have emerged for an open research culture, promoting transparency and reproducibility \cite{PublishYourCode, PromotingOpenResearch, ReprodResearchInCompSci, CaseForOpenCompProg, EnhancingReproducibility, ShiningLight, TroublingTrendsInSciSoftware}.
-While more publications now include links to source code and data, this is still strongly biased toward a handful of institutions working in specific computer science fields \cite{AnalyzingGitHubRepoOfPapers}.
-Common obstacles to publishing research software include the lack of efficient mechanisms and tools for packaging, distribution, and indexing \cite{CaseForOpenCompProg, SurveySEPracticesInScience, ReprodResearchInCompSci}, as well as code quality concerns and technical challenges to refactor, document, and maintain the software \cite{BarelySufficientPracticesInSciComp, BetterSoftwareBetterResearch, PublishYourCode}.
-To sustain scientific progress in CSE, it is thus crucial to address these challenges and ensure that research software is FAIR \cite{FAIR4RS}: findable, accessible, interoperable, and reusable.

-Regarding accessibility, many journals now mandate source code submissions for peer-review and public access \cite{RealSoftwareCrisis, DoesYourCodeStandUp, CaseForOpenCompProg, TowardReproducibleCompResearch, MakingDataMaximallyAvailable, JournalOfBioStatPolicy}.
-It is thus highly recommended to adopt an open-source model from start \cite{BetterSoftwareBetterResearch, PublishYourCode, SurveySEPracticesInScience, BarelySufficientPracticesInSciComp, BestPracticesInBioinfSoftware, POVHowOpenSciHelps, 4SimpleRecs, ELIXIRSoftwareManagementPlan, 10RuleForSoftwareInCompBio}, making the source code freely accessible under a permissive license \cite{BusinessOfOpenSource}.
-This provides a full record of activities that can be crucial in tracking progress and recognition, enables transparent peer review, promotes trust and adoption, leads to more citations, and improves software quality and sustainability by encouraging community collaboration \cite{SharingDetailedResData, BetterSoftwareBetterResearch, ShiningLight, PublishYourCode, CaseForOpenCompProg, 4SimpleRecs, POVHowOpenSciHelps, BestPracticesInBioinfSoftware, SurveySEPracticesInScience, 10SimpleRulesForOpenDevOfSciSoft, BarelySufficientPracticesInSciComp}.
-Furthermore, to facilitate findability, research software must be searchable by its functionalities and attributes \cite{10MetricsForSciSoftware}.
-This requires the distribution of software to related public indexing repositories, along with comprehensive metadata and identifiers \cite{WhatMakesCompSoftSuccessful, HowToSupportOpenSource, 10SimpleRulesForOpenDevOfSciSoft, ELIXIRSoftwareManagementPlan, SustainableResearchSoftwareHandOver, BarelySufficientPracticesInSciComp, 4SimpleRecs}.
-For reproducibility of research results, each distribution must be permanently available and uniquely indexed with a persistent global identifier that enables reliable citations, such as a Digital Object Identifier (DOI) \cite{BarelySufficientPracticesInSciComp, BestPracticesInBioinfSoftware, ELIXIRSoftwareManagementPlan, BestPracticesInBioinfSoftware, 4SimpleRecs}.
-To ensure the interoperability and reusability of research software, employing DRY (Don't Repeat Yourself) Principles is encouraged to modularize code into separate methods and routines, organized into a software library with a clear API \cite{FAIR4RS, 10MetricsForSciSoftware, SciSoftDevIsNotOxymoron, 5RecommendedPracticesForCompSci, BestPracticesForSciComp}.
-As review articles and scientific textbooks provide an overview of recent progress and established knowledge in a field, scientific libraries do the same for code, implementing state-of-the-art algorithms and well-known procedures for use in computational studies \cite{RolesOfCodeInCSE}.
-Packaging code into software libraries can also greatly simplify the setup process for users \cite{10RuleForSoftwareInCompBio, ELIXIRSoftwareManagementPlan, WhyJohnnyCantBuild}, which is a common problem in research software \cite{NamingThePainInDevSciSoft, CompSciError}.
-Therefore, PyPackIT is focused on the production of open-source and FAIR scientific Python libraries, and implements automated solutions to facilitate above-mentioned challenges, such as licensing, packaging, distribution, and indexing \cite{BarelySufficientPracticesInSciComp, ELIXIRSoftwareManagementPlan, SustainableResearchSoftwareHandOver, ShiningLight, 10RuleForSoftwareInCompBio}.

 ## Cloud-Native Development